Academic Achievement Standards

 - Students placed on suspension who may have mitigating circumstances2 may appeal their suspension to the Registrar or his/her designee.
 If the appeal is successful an AIP will be required prior to registration.

-- Students who wish to enroll following two semesters on suspension will be required to meet with an assigned counselor and have a new AIP on file in the Registrar’s Office prior to registering.
+- Students who wish to enroll following two semesters on suspension will be required to meet with an assigned student success counselor or student success advisor and have a new AIP on file in the Registrar’s Office prior to registering.

 1 Academic Improvement Plan (AIP)